-For Sightings, Perret built on this project, installing recent ceramics and a painting, alongside a new body of work that related her interest in utopian societies to the development of a secular Kurdish community in the Syrian region of Rojava.
-The community was described as a utopia for its championing of women as leaders and practice of democracy among its inhabitants in the middle of war-torn territory.
-Perret made eight life-size figures in a variety of media—papier-mâché, ceramic, latex—and outfitted them in uniforms and gear appropriate for soldiers.
-Perret’s figures embodied the women fighting in all-female militia groups known as the Y.P.J. or Female Protection Units, a branch of the Kurdish People’s Protection Units who represented the first line of defense against ISIS in the region.
-Unlike the women of New Ponderosa, the women fighting in the Y.P.J. were real and echo the utopian feminist ideals Perret imagined.
+Perret built on this project for her Sightings exhibition, installing ceramics, a painting, and a body of work that related her interest in utopian societies to the development of a secular Kurdish community.
+Located in the Syrian region of Rojava, the community is described as a utopia for championing women as leaders and practicing democracy among its inhabitants in the middle of war-torn territory.
+For the installation, Perret made eight life-size figures in a variety of media—papier-mâché, ceramic, latex—and outfitted them in uniforms and gear appropriate for soldiers.
+Perret’s figures embody the women fighting in all-female militia groups known as the Y.P.J. or Female Protection Units, a branch of the Kurdish People’s Protection Units which represented the first line of defense against ISIS in the region.
+Unlike the women of New Ponderosa, the women fighting in the Y.P.J. are real and echo Perret’s utopian feminist ideals.

-Perret’s second performance was a newly commissioned piece entitled o that functioned as a series of happenings throughout the Nasher’s building and garden.
-The artist explored the idea of collective identity through processional movement and collaborated with Dillon, Schmidt, and Barnett-Herrin to develop a rhythmic composition that was performed by students of Southern Methodist University.
+the piece explored the idea of collective identity through processional movement.
+The artist collaborated with Dillon, Schmidt, and Barnett-Herrin to develop a rhythmic composition that was performed by students of Southern Methodist University.

 The Sightings series is generously sponsored by Lara and Stephen Harrison.

 Sightings: Mai-Thu Perret was supported by the Swiss Arts Council Pro Helvetia and FABA Fundación Almine y Bernard Ruiz-Picasso para el Arte.